-You have access to Decision Power® through your current enrollment with any of the following Health Net companies: Health Net of California, Inc. or Health Net Life Insurance Company.
+You have access to Decision Power® through your current enrollment with any of the following Health Net companies: Health Net of California, Inc., Health Net Life Insurance Company, or Health Net Community Solutions, Inc.

 Decision Power is part of Health Net's Medicare Advantage benefit plans.
 It is not affiliated with Health Net's provider network.
 Decision Power services, including clinicians, are additional resources that Health Net makes available to enrollees of Health Net of California, Inc. and Health Net Life Insurance Company.